 The third step in the process is to determine the vulnerability of interest features or their component sub-features to operations.
 This is an integration of sensitivity and exposure.
 Only if a feature is both sensitive and exposed to a human activity will it be considered vulnerable.
-In this context therefore, 'vulnerability' has been defined as the exposure of a habitat, community or individual (or individual colony) of a species to an external factor to which it is sensitive (Hiscock, 1996).
-For example, eelgrass beds are highly sensitive to physical loss, through coastal development or dredging which would result in the complete removal of the habitat.
+In this contact therefore, 'vulnerability' has been defined as the exposure of a habitat, community or individual (or individual colony) of a species to an external factor to which it is sensitive (Hiscock, 1996).
 The process of deriving and scoring relative vulnerability is provided in Appendix I.